Royal Commission on the Ancient and Historical Monuments of Wales: Mission statement

 The Royal Commission is committed to close partnership working with other organisations in Wales, in particular Cadw and the Welsh Archaeological Trusts.

 History

-In 1882 Sir John Lubbock pioneered the First British Ancient Monuments Act.
+In 1882 Sir John Lubbock pioneered the Ancient Monuments Protection Act 1882.
 This Act, concerned principally with prehistoric monuments rather than with later, medieval structures, encouraged owners to voluntarily transfer important sites into the safekeeping of Her Majesty's Commissioners of Works.
 It also discouraged the public from damaging monuments by threatening to impose stiff penalties.